Memorial Grant Program for First Responders

-Only survivors of a fallen first responder who has died on or after April 1, 2018, should apply for the Memorial Grant Program.
+Survivors of a fallen first responder who has died on or after April 1, 2018 can apply for the Memorial Grant Program.

 The application process will be supported by a third-party service provider.
-Public Safety Canada is currently pursuing a competitive procurement process to select a service provider to support the delivery of this initiative.
-The service provider will review all applications to assess eligibility.
+Following a competitive process, Public Safety Canada contracted a third-party service provider to deliver this initiative.
+Full details will be released later this year.

 Surviving family members can reach out to Public Safety Canada

-In the meantime, surviving family members of a fallen first responder can ask Public Safety Canada to notify them when the third-party service provider is accepting applications.
-Survivors can email contact information to Public Safety Canada using the following address: email@example.com.
+In the meantime, surviving family members of a fallen first responder can ask Public Safety Canada to notify them when the third-party service provider is formally accepting applications.
+Surviving family members can email contact information to Public Safety Canada using the following address: firstname.lastname@example.org.
 A unique tracking number will be issued to you, where appropriate.

 Should you have any additional questions, not relating to eligibility, please feel free to contact Service Canada toll free at 1-800-622-6232 or TTY at 1-800-926-9105.